cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("tmap")` offers a layer-based way to make thematic maps, like choropleths and bubble maps.
-- `r pkg("rworldmap")` outline how to map country referenced data and support users in visualising their own data.
+- `r pkg("rworldmap")` outline how to map country referenced data and support users in visualizing their own data.
 Examples are given, e.g., maps for the world bank and UN.
-It provides also new ways to visualise maps.
+It provides also new ways to visualize maps.

 ## 6 Statistical Disclosure Control